Introduction

 object called result_greens_function

-, we can obtain an object of datatype NMRGreensFunction1D
+, we can obtain an object of data type NMRGreensFunction1D

 as an attribute of this object: